kahnwong/karnwong.me/content/posts/impute-pipelines/index.md

 PS: We applied the same process to data from <https://baania.com/> and it was a success!

-Update 2022-07-14: Baania how has opendata!
+Update 2022-07-14: Baania now has opendata!
 Check it out at <https://gobestimate.com/data>.